Arthur Gary Bishop: Arrest

 Local police looked into their past reports and found that Bishop (Roger Downs) lived in the vicinity of four of the abductions and knew the fifth child's parents.
 Police brought him in for questioning on the pretext of his assisting officers with their inquiries into Graeme Cunningham's disappearance.
 Feeling the pressure of the interrogation, Bishop told detectives he wanted to show them something at his house.
 When they arrived, they found more than 300 photos of young boys, some placed in a white wedding album, and 125 pictures of naked boys cut out from magazines.
 Police were able to identify and interview 21 boys he photographed and molested, but Bishop said that their estimate was low and to "double or triple" that amount for a more accurate total.
-Back at the station, police managed to obtain Downs' real name and eventually got him to confess to all five murders.
+Back at the station, police managed to obtain Downs's real name and eventually got him to confess to all five murders.
 The confession lasted less than an hour, after which Bishop led the police to the graves in Cedar Valley.
-He said that he killed his victims to cover up that he was molesting them.
+He said that he killed his victims to cover up the fact that he was molesting them.